Relationship with Cuomo daughter led to trooper’s transfer

 Word of the relationship was then passed up to Kevin Bruen, who is now the superintendent of the state police but at the time was the first deputy.
 Bruen told a colleague at the time that the governor was “very upset.”

-The trooper, Dane Pfeiffer, who got involved with Cuomo’s daughter told state police that the relationship began about two months earlier and that he never physically interacted with her while on duty.
+The trooper who was involved with Cuomo’s daughter, Dane Pfeiffer, told state police that the relationship began about two months earlier and that he never physically interacted with her while on duty.
 He described his actions as “professional.”
 But Bruen thought Pfeiffer was “compromised.”

 “You can’t be in this position and have that kind of a relationship with one of the protectees,” Bruen told the inspector general’s investigators.
 “You might be … at a particular assignment, and if there’s a fire in the house, you run to your beloved.
 Right.
 But that’s not your job.”